 Lord Alton of Liverpool: How will the Secretary of State’s assurance that the policy will be remade be delivered?
 Thank you, Lord Chair.

 Lord Anderson of Swansea: I turn from the lofty principles of my good friend Lord Boateng to money.
-Traditionally, ambassadors have relatively small budgets and very little expertise in the budget process.
-By contrast, the head of the DfID office would probably have quite a large budget to oversee and would need a different sort of expertise.
+Traditionally, Ambassadors have relatively small budgets and very little expertise in the budget process.
+By contrast, the head of the DFID office would probably have quite a large budget to oversee and would need a different sort of expertise.
 How has that now changed after the merger?
 What is the training now available to the new man or woman who reaches the top?
 Is that adequate?

 Sir Philip Barton: I will let Juliet explain how the process works.
-We have put in place training for our heads of mission, which, in the process of receiving significant sums of ODA, is underpinned by development experts.
-The development experts would sometimes have been head of the DfID country office.
-Sometimes there has been a change in the individual doing that, but it is not that the ambassador or head of mission is left on their own to do it themselves.
+We have put in place training for our Heads of Mission, which, in the process of receiving significant sums of ODA, is underpinned by development experts.
+The development experts would sometimes have been head of the DFID country office.
+Sometimes there has been a change in the individual doing that, but it is not that the Ambassador or Head of Mission is left on their own to do it themselves.
 They absolutely have underpinning expertise.
 Juliet, do you want to say a bit more about that?

-Juliet Chua: We have a delegated authority regime in which budgets of different sizes are delegated through to heads of mission.
+Juliet Chua: We have a delegated authority regime in which budgets of different sizes are delegated through to Heads of Mission.
 When they are making individual decisions about a programme, they will need to make sure that they are drawing on the right expertise.
-We talked earlier about the programme operating framework that sets the requirements and standards for programmes of a certain size that come to the investment committee, which I will chair with other development experts around the table, to scrutinise those programmes, and to advise and support the head of mission to make decisions on specific, particularly large programming.
+We talked earlier about the programme operating framework that sets the requirements and standards for programmes of a certain size that come to the investment committee, which I will chair with other development experts around the table, to scrutinise those programmes, and to advise and support the Head of Mission to make decisions on specific, particularly large programming.
 In addition, they will have a country board around them, making decisions about the portfolio of investment they will make within their country budget against their overall country plan.
 So we will make sure they have the capacity to—

-Lord Anderson of Swansea: The new-style ambassador surely needs good financial training at least to ask the right questions.
+Lord Anderson of Swansea: The new-style Ambassador surely needs good financial training at least to ask the right questions.
 Has their training been boosted as a result of the merger?

-Juliet Chua: We do a head of mission course when heads of mission go overseas, and we make sure that it has content that meets the full range of different requirements.
-Heads of mission jobs are broad and varied, and, particularly for heads of mission roles with a significant development component, part of the process to assess that they will be able to do it will draw on experience they may have of programming and spending, making sure that they can draw on financial training where they need it, as well as having good financial business partners, and to draw on their expertise to make sure that they are making good decisions.
+Juliet Chua: We do a Head of Mission course when Heads of Mission go overseas, and we make sure that it has content that meets the full range of different requirements.
+Heads of Mission jobs are broad and varied, and, particularly for Heads of Mission roles with a significant development component, part of the process to assess that they will be able to do it will draw on experience they may have of programming and spending, making sure that they can draw on financial training where they need it, as well as having good financial business partners, and to draw on their expertise to make sure that they are making good decisions.

 The Chair: Thank you for your answers today.
 We look forward to receiving further information from you.
-You will have heard not only the interest but the passion with which the members of this committee study and pursue issues that are relevant to your department.
+You will have heard not only the interest but the passion with which the members of this committee study and pursue issues that are relevant to your Department.